Daewooki/Daewooki/README.md

 👋 Hi there!
 I'm machine learning engineer.

-- 🔭 I’m currently working on Com2uS Platform.
+- 🔭 I’m currently working on NCSOFT.
 - 💬 Ask me about anything!

 <!--Here are some ideas to get you started: